chef-cft/inspec-remote-scanning/labs/gcp_cloud.md

 You can also see the results in the Chef Automate browser.

 We can see at this point that one of our buckets is incorrectly encrypted - now would be a good time to adjust the software that creates the buckets, which could be Chef remediation cookbooks.<br />
 2. (Advanced - skip if you want).
 Debugging your test: As you build out your tests it is useful to be able to debug them, we can use `pry` for that.
-Uncomment the `require "pry";binding.pry` line and run your InSpec test again, you sholuld see output like this:<br />
+Uncomment the `require "pry";binding.pry` line and run your InSpec test again, you should see output like this:<br />
 ``` ruby
 8:     impact 1.0
      9:     title 'Classification of highly-confidential Buckets must have HSM keys'